Together, Again (2022)

 This is a fucked-up family par excellence, they are square pegs that have never found their round holes.
 Is it too late to reverse the damage?
 Don’t expect me to shy away from what happens out there in the cold, hard world.

 In saying that, I hope you love the blossoming of my women, their growing love, support and understanding for each other and the power of kindness, because there is a lot of that in this book.
-And how the skill of reading is a fundamental skill much underappreciated.
+And how the skill of reading is a fundamental one much undervalued.

 As ever, when I tackle a heavy subject, I counterbalance it with a light hand where appropriate and I hope you enjoy the wonderful men in my story, and rejoice at my girls strengthening and also their softening.